Pondering the Depths of Botero’s Fleshy Layers…

 He Left The Bull Ring to Pursue Art

+Botero’s life and art have always provoked interest for many reasons.
+Born in Colombia in 1932 he attended a matador school for several years in his youth, and then left the bull ring to pursue an artistic career.
 He had his first exhibition at the age of 16 years old and his first one-man show two years later in Bogota.
 His artistic idols included Diego Rivera, Francisco de Goya and Diego Velázquez.

-Botero spends much of the year in Monaco, but he also has homes in Paris and Colombia, Pietrasanta, Italy, and on the island of Evia, off the coast of Greece.
+Botero is reported as one of the world’s wealthiest artists.
+His paintings and sculptures sell for millions of dollars and are in the collections of more than 50 museums.
+The artist is known for spending most of his time in Monaco, but he has been known to own homes in Paris and Colombia, Pietrasanta, Italy, and on the island of Evia, off the coast of Greece.

-He Appropriates Themes From Art History with A Sense of Drama
+He Appropriates Themes From Art History

 Botero appropriates themes from various times in art history — from the Middle Ages, the Italian quattrocento, and Latin American colonial art to the modern trends of the 21st century.

-Regardless how many round, bloated humans and animals Botero has painted and sculpted, it has been said many times that it is a common misconception of ours, that Botero is trying to comment on how society views the human figure.
+Regardless how many round, bloated humans and animals Botero has painted and sculpted, it has been said many times that it is a common misconception that Botero is trying to comment on how society views the human figure.
 Instead, he implies, he simply has a penchant for playing with scale, an activity that profusely delights many artists.

 Botero has had his share of criticism however he has also been praised for his homage to Renaissance classicism “with a touch of social commentary and wit.”

 Is There A Message Beneath His Fleshy Layers?